 - Application process for second year students requires successful completion of the first year with a “B” grade or higher and the program teachers’ recommendations.

 - Possible enrollment in the American Culinary Federation Society

 Approximately 40 percent of the time will be devoted to in-classroom theory and 60 percent to lab.

 Textbook Reading Level:

 Click here to learn more about credit equivalencies.

 Click here to learn more about the articulation agreements and college credits available for each program.

 Program Supply List / Student Costs:

-Please plan ahead.
-Some programs require that uniforms, supplies, and other program specific related items be purchased or completed prior to the first day of school.
-Please click on the appropriate link to access the list for this program’s uniform, supply and other program related costs for First Year Culinary students or Second Year Culinary students.
+CTA programs require that uniforms, supplies, and other program specific related items be purchased prior to the first day of school. .
+To access the list for Culinary Year 1, please click here and for Culinary Year 2, please click here.
+Please use the school order code: CTA

 Important: Food worker Card – Due by first day of class: If you are preparing or serving food, you are required to possess a food worker card.
 Please go to the website: www.foodworkercard.wa.gov/ for information on where and how to take the test and print your card.